Maharashtra: Sports

-Many national-level football club are based in this state, such as Mumbai Tigers F.C., Kenkre F.C., Bengal Mumbai FC, and Air India FC.
+Many national-level football club are based in this state, such as Mumbai Tigers FC, Kenkre FC, Bengal Mumbai FC, and Air India FC.
 Two clubs from the state participate in Elite Football League of India.
 Mumbai Gladiators and Pune Marathas are teams based in Mumbai and Pune respectively.
 Puneri Paltan, U Mumba, Pro Kabbadi, league teams are based in Pune and Mumbai respectively.

 Tourism

-Maharashtra has a number of places that attracts tourists.The most popular or well known are Mumbai city, Ajanta, Ellora and the Nature reserves in the state.

-Mumbai, being the biggest and the most cosmopolitan city in India, attracts tourists from all over the world for its many attractions including colonial architecture, beaches, movie industry, shopping, and an active nightlife.
+Maharashtra has a number of places that attracts national and international tourists.
+The most popular or well known are Mumbai city, Ajanta, Ellora caves and the Nature reserves in the state.
+Ajanta–Ellora are the UNESCO World Heritage Sites.
+Mumbai, being the biggest and the most cosmopolitan city in India, attracts tourists from all over the world for its many attractions including colonial architecture, beaches, Bollywood, shopping, and an active nightlife.
 The city attracts three million foreign and forty million domestic tourists annually.
 The state wants to increase the numbers by allowing retailers and entertainment venues to be open 24-hours a day, seven days a week.

-Pune, which claims to be called the cultural capital of Maharashtra, along with MTDC organizes many cultural events during Pune festival which coincides with the Hindu Ganeshotsav festival.

-The British developed many hill stations during the colonial era.
-These hill stations were popular among British government officials, especially in summer as a relief from the heat.
-Now, these places attract tourists in huge numbers.
-The important hill stations in Western Maharashtra are Mahabaleshwar, Lonavala, and Matheran.
-In the Vidarbha region, Chikhaldara is the only hill station.
-The mountainous districts of Western Maharashtra are dotted with the ruins of hundreds of mountain forts from the Deccan Sultanate and the Maratha empire eras respectively.
-These forts and the surrounding hills are popular among people interested in trekking, hiking, and heritage tourism related to Chhatrapati Shivaji.The latter includes forts of Shivaneri, Rajgad, Sinhagad, Raigad, and Pratapgad.
+Pune city, along with MTDC, organises many cultural events during Pune festival which coincides with the Hindu Ganeshotsav festival.
+Hill stations built during the British rule are popular tourist destinations, especially during the summer months.
+These include Mahabaleshwar, Lonavala, and Matheran in Western Maharashtra, and Chikhaldara in the Vidarbha region.
+The mountainous districts of Western Maharashtra are dotted with the ruins of hundreds of mountain forts from the Deccan Sultanate and the Maratha empire eras.
+These forts and the surrounding hills are popular among people interested in trekking, hiking, and heritage tourism related to Shivaji.
+Notable forts popular with tourists include Shivaneri, Rajgad, Sinhagad, Raigad, and Pratapgad.
+A group of 11 such forts in Maharashtra along with one fort in Tamil Nadu, officially called the Maratha Military Landscapes of India, were recognised as a UNESCO World Heritage Site in the year 2025.